Ighina/FrequencyApp/README.md

 There are two frequency options: absolute and relative.
 The first one report the number of times the words appear in the different texts, while the second report the same number over the total number of words appearing in the text (not counting, if the right language is chosen, the stopwords).
 The last option, the relative frequency, allows then to visualise what percentage of the text(s) are the given words.

 There are two general options available from the navigation bar on top of the page: plot and data.
 The first option is the standard one and consists in the file input spots and in a barplot visualisation of the frequencies obtained from the inputs.
 The second option presents such frequencies in a numerical way through a table/dataframe.

+<a name=#third><h2>Using the App directly from the Browser</h2></a>

+The app can be used directly online by using the online version of RStudio.
+In order to do so, then, go to [RStudio's cloud](https://rstudio.cloud/) and, if you don't have an account, create one.
+Once signed in, create a new project.
+Once inside the project you will see the RStudio console: install shiny with the following code **install.packages('shiny')**
+Once shiny has been installed run the following code: **shiny::runGitHub('Ighina/FrequencyApp','Ighina')** After having installed all the required packages, the app should appear on a new tab of your browser.